digantajash/movie-recommender/README.md

 # movie-recommender
 Its a movie recommender system using IMDB movie dataset.
-Our project is deployed here : http://digantajash99.pythonanywhere.com/
+Our project is deployed here : http://digantajash99.pythonanywhere.com/ (search is case sensetive)